KCErb/lucky-hasura-docker/GUIDE.md

 # git checkout staging if on staging server
 ```

-With that in place (and everything else that has come thus far) you should now be able to run all 4 stages of the CI workflow, or to just get something up quickly in this case you can do a deploy-only commit (update the readme or something and then).
-We'll use two flags (which are in square brackets not because they have to be but because I think that makes them easier to spot) `deploy-only` which tells the CI to skip the other stages via the `except` property in `.gitlab-ci.yml` and the `sub-deploy` flag which tells the CI to pass the `-s` flag (see `script/ci_deploy`).
+With that in place (and everything else that has come thus far) you should now be able to run all 4 stages of the CI workflow, or to just get something up quickly in this case you can do a deploy-only commit (update the readme or something).
+We'll use two flags (which are in square brackets not because they have to be, but because I think that makes them easier to spot) `deploy-only` which tells the CI to skip the other stages via the `except` property in `.gitlab-ci.yml` and the `sub-deploy` flag which tells the CI to pass the `-s` flag (see `script/ci_deploy`).
 You really need this second flag on your first push because the `update_code` script is what starts the docker services so it must run first.

 ```shell
 git commit -am 'second commit [deploy-only][sub-deploy]'